keithjgrant/Taming-CSS/Crawling/chapter5.md

 <img src="images/figure5-7.png"/>

 In this example, I have given the `<div>` a width of 50%, constraining document flow within.
 I could also give the element a padding, further constraining the width of the inner content.
+When we talk about the "container" of an element, we typically mean the nearest block-level ancestor.
+The content inside our block here follows normal document flow, but it is constrained to the container's size.

 ## Floats